kennyhalim/dashboard/README.md

-# :earth_americas: GDP dashboard template
+# Fatigur Risk Management dashboard

 A simple Streamlit app showing the GDP of different countries in the world.